mayadata-io/specs/Reference-Ingredients.md

 - The database they have chosen in LMDB (*due to its light weight nature*)
   - An embedded database that avoids context switch out of the process
   - Hence is able to serve requests with lower latency & higher throughput
+ - If you combine above statements it becomes, *a consistent key value store based on Raft*
+- Operates at a service level abstraction
+  - Serf is used in Consul to power the discovery of other nodes

 <br />